MahdiHajiabadi/GSCIS_TBUDS/README.md

 This section is for the case when your graph is given a text file of edges (known as edgelist).

 It is very easy to convert an edgelist file into WebGraph format.
-I am making the folloiwng assumptions:

-Now, to convert the edgelist (TAB seprated) file to WebGraph format execute the following steps:
+Now, to convert the edgelist (TAB separated) file to WebGraph format execute the following steps:

 Sort the file, then remove any duplicate edges: